 Read more about dealing with worry, guilt and anger.

 Supporting your brother or sister

-Getting support for your brother or sister during this time can help you too.
-It can help you to know that you’re doing whatever you can to make life better for them and to make a traumatic situation less painful.
+- Getting more support for your brother or sister during this time can help you too.
+It can help you to know that you’re doing whatever you can to make life better for them and to make a traumatic situation less painful

 - Your brother or sister’s GP may be able to refer them for counselling or they may be able to self-refer depending on what is available in their area